Admission Process and Requirements Step 2

 What sections of the HESI A2 do I need to take?

-English Language (Reading Comprehension, Vocabulary and General Knowledge, Grammar) and Math: Please Note: It is up to the student to know which sections of the exam to take as the site may not offer this information.
+English Language (Reading Comprehension, Vocabulary and General Knowledge, Grammar), Math, Anatomy and Physiology: Please Note: It is up to the student to know which sections of the exam to take as the site may not offer this information.

 Which test version do I schedule to take, Version 1 or Version 2?